Street racing: Portugal

-In Portugal, street racing is illegal, but is still widely popular, mainly among teenagers and young adults between the ages of 18–30.
-The preferred sites for street racing are industrial areas, freeways, wide streets in the largest cities and expressways connecting locations around them.
-The main area for the street racing practice in Portugal is the Vasco da Gama Bridge, the longest bridge in Europe, 17.2 km long, providing a long and large straight for drag races.
+In Portugal, street racing is widely popular among teenagers and young adults.
+The preferred sites for street racing include industrial areas, freeways, wide streets in major cities and expressways connecting locations around them.
+The biggest hotspot of Portuguese street racing scene is the Vasco da Gama Bridge, the longest bridge in Europe, 17.2 km long, providing a long and large straight for drag races.
 Areas where street racing is common usually have automatic speed cameras installed.
-The races are usually performed at night, when there are fewer drivers on the roads.
+The races are usually performed at night, when there are fewer motorists passing by on the roads.

-Despite the many efforts by the police against the threat, and according to sources from the Public Security Police and the Highway Patrol division of the National Guard, crimes related to street racing are still increasing, which led to the promulgation of a new law that allows one to be convicted of "homicide in the context of a street race" instead of only negligent homicide.
+Despite the many efforts by the police against the threat, and according to sources from the Public Security Police and the Highway Patrol division of the National Guard, crimes related to street racing continue to rise, which led to the promulgation of a new law that allows one to be convicted of "homicide in the context of a street race" instead of only negligent homicide.

-Since the races are now mainly scheduled through SMS and Internet forums, the police maintain a constant vigilance over street racing websites.
-Also, videos depicting street races on video hosting websites like YouTube help the police to identify locations and individuals and, eventually, prosecute them.
+Since the races are now mainly scheduled through SMS and internet forums, the police maintain a constant vigilance over street racing websites.
+Also, videos depicting street races on video hosting websites like YouTube help the police identify locations and individuals and, eventually, prosecute them.

 An association of speed-loving volunteers, called Superdrivers, fights for sanctioned racing events to happen every weekend and opposes street racing.
 They complain that legal racing is only available once or twice a year and under restricted conditions.